the-full-stack/fsdl-text-recognizer-2021-labs/lab8/readme.md

 Note that the linters are configured using `.pylintrc` and `setup.cfg` files, as well as flags specified in `lint.sh`.

 Lastly, we use the automated Python formatter `black` to make it even easier for us to be compatible with some linters and avoid arguing about style.
-You can run it in the directory with `black .`, or better yet, configure your text editor to automatically run it every time you save a file: https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0
+You can run it in the direcotry with `black .`, or better yet, configure your text editor to automatically run it every time you save a file: https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0

-## Prediction system functionality tests
+## Prediction tests

 In Lab 7, we added `ParagraphTextRecognizer` which takes an image and returns the text recognized in it.